 - Gargoyles never showed us any of Elisa's past relationships, but Goliath's ex-mate Demona featured prominently as an antagonist throughout the series.

-- In modern (especially Western) Civilization, serial monogamy is so common that some evolutionary psychologists think human relationships are intended to be this way.
+- In modern (especially Western) Civilization, serial monogamy is so common that some evolutionary psychologists think humans evolved to favor such relationships.